Miss Brazil CNB 2022

 Miss Brazil CNB 2022 was the 32nd edition of the Miss Brazil CNB pageant and the 7th edition under CNB Miss Brazil was held on August 4, 2022 at the CAESB Theatre in Águas Claras, Distrito Federal, Brazil.
 Each state, the Federal District and various Insular Regions & Cities competed for the title.
-Caroline Teixeira of Distrito Federal crowned her successor, Letícia Frota of Amazonas, at the end of the contest, who will represent Brazil at Miss World 2022.
+Caroline Teixeira of Distrito Federal crowned her successor, Letícia Frota of Amazonas, at the end of the contest, who represented Brazil at Miss World 2023.
+At Miss World, Frota placed in the Top 8 and won the Miss World Americas title.